Olympic gold medalist Imane Khelif must take new sex test mandated by World Boxing before competing again

 "Imane Khelif may not participate in the female category at the Eindhoven Box Cup, 5-10 June 2025 and any World Boxing event until Imane Khelif undergoes genetic sex screening in accordance with World Boxing's rules and testing procedures," a letter from World Boxing to the Algerian Boxing Federation states.

-The decision to mandate testing came in part due to the controversy surrounding Khelif after the boxer won a gold medal at the Paris Olympics.
+The decision to mandate testing came in part due to the controversy surrounding Khelif after she won a gold medal at the Paris Olympics.

 Khelif came under intense scrutiny over misconceptions about gender, fueled by claims from the International Boxing Association, which has been permanently banned from the Olympics, that both Khelif and another boxer failed unspecified eligibility tests for the women's competition at last year's world championships.

-Khelif boxed for years on the international stage without any gender issues or questions until the year before the Olympics, when they were disqualified from the IBA's world championships.
+Khelif boxed for years on the international stage without any gender issues or questions until the year before the Olympics, when she was disqualified from the IBA's world championships.

 World Boxing said athletes need to take a polymerase chain reaction (PCR) genetic test to determine their sex at birth and their eligibility to compete, the organization said.
 The test, which can be conducted by nasal/mouth swab, saliva or blood, reveals the presence of the Y chromosome.
 The results will determine the biological sex.